-The microphone market is estimated to be \$2.3 billion in size with roughly \$700 million of that estimated to be for digital USB microphones.
-The market for high-quality microphones, specifically digital microphones is experiencing significant growth as consumers on YouTube, Twitch and other popular platforms are gravitating toward using high-quality professional equipment for their workstations.
-Additionally, with the increasing trend to remote work furthered by stay-at-home orders, the need for a great sounding desktop microphone has become an important tool when it comes to working from home, as well as learning from home and staying connected with family and friends.

-The 2021 acquisition of Neat Microphones expands Turtle Beach's reach into the global microphone market, including, in particular, the market for digital/USB microphones which are often used by gamers, streamers, and influencers who also use other PC accessories.
+The microphone market is estimated to be \$2.3 billion in size of which roughly an estimated \$700 million is for digital USB microphones.
+The market for high-quality microphones, specifically digital microphones, has experienced significant growth as consumers on YouTube, Twitch and other popular platforms are gravitating toward using high-quality professional equipment for their workstations.
+Additionally, with the sustained trend to remote work, the need for a well-performing desktop microphone has become an important tool when it comes to working and learning from home, as well as staying connected with family and friends.
+Turtle Beach Corporation's acquisition of Neat Microphones in 2021 expanded the Company's reach into the global microphone market, including, in particular, the market for digital/USB microphones that are often used by gamers, streamers, and influencers with other PC accessories.